getify/foi-lang/Foi-Guide.md

 defn add(*nums) ^(+)(...nums);
 ```

-The `*` sigil (not an operator) must immediately precede a single identifier (with no default value), and must be the only listed parameter in the function definition.
-So in the above snippet, all arguments passed will be gathered in a single value assigned to the `nums` parameter.
+**NOTE:** The `*` sigil (not an operator), otherwise known as the *gather parameter*, can only appear in a function definition parameter list, with only one parameter listed, and must immediately prefix a single identifier (with no default value).

+In the above snippet, all passed arguments will be gathered into a single list/Tuple value assigned to the `nums` parameter.

 ### Negating A Predicate